Responsibility for people, animals, and nature

 We are aware of the industry’s successful attempts to stun pigs with helium.
 Helium cannot be used in our current facilities because it rises as a gas, making it unsuitable for our use.
 We maintain an active interest in improved stunning technology, and support any form of further development.
 We believe that helium as a stunning gas can, in principle, provide a new alternative.
 However, the helium systems used in the tests we are aware of were only designed for individual animals under laboratory conditions.
 We are open to further developments of the existing technology or new techniques, and will be happy to support any respective market introductions.

 After bleeding, the pigs are conveyed into a scalding tunnel while hanging.
 This is followed by further slaughtering steps.
 Before entering the scalding tunnel, we check the pigs one more time for any unusual movement using 3D technology.
 This further step ensures that death has in fact occurred, and that the pigs have been bled out correctly.
-This technology, also called SoL controller (Science of Life), is state-of-the-art and is used by only a few slaughterhouses.
+This technology, also called SoL controller (Signs of Life), is state-of-the-art and is used by only a few slaughterhouses.
 The inventor of this device, Dr. Andreas Briese, was awarded third place as part of the Lower Saxony Digitalization Award competition.
 Briese developed the technology, among other things, in our slaughterhouse and with our support.

 By participating in various quality management programs, we ensure that Brand produces a consistently high-quality product under the most sustainable conditions possible.